How much does a Transaction Coordinator make?

 How to earn more as a Transaction Coordinator?

-A Transaction Coordinator plays a key role in real estate deals.
+A Transaction Coordinator plays a key role in real estate transactions.
 They manage the paperwork and ensure everything runs smoothly.
 This job can be very rewarding.
-It also offers chances to earn more.
+It also offers opportunities to earn more.
 Here are some ways to increase earnings in this role.

-- Network with other professionals to find better job opportunities.
+- Network: Build relationships with professionals to find higher-paying jobs.